Course Outline

 Description

 This course introduces you to research methodologies used in psychological research.
 You will be introduced to a range of experimental, quasi-experimental and naturalistic research methods, including their strengths and weaknesses.
 Implications for the selection of data analysis techniques will be explored.
-You will learn to perform statistical analysis of psychological data including the use of SPSS to conduct these analyses.
+You will learn to perform statistical analysis of psychological data including the use of statistical software to conduct these analyses.
 You will gain an understanding of ethical standards and procedures that apply when conducting research with humans and animals.

 How will this course be delivered?